Dimbba/weather/README.md

 ## How to run

+Clone the repository.

 First run:

 ### `npm install`

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`